 where A is the depth of absorption, and 1/A is the coefficient of absorption [1-7].

-The soft tissue lasers should not be confused with the hard tissue lasers.
-The simplicity of the soft tissue 10,600 nm CO2 laser surgery (Figure 3a) is largely based upon the low-temperature water vaporization at 100OC, and the collateral damage in heat affected zone is simply heat-induced coagulation and hemostasis.
-In hard tissue cutting applications, however, a very high ablation temperatures Ta (as high as 5,000 OC) could result in extremely bright thermal radiation – see Figures 3b and 3c.
+The soft-tissue lasers should not be confused with the hand-tissue lasers.
+The simplicity of the soft-tissue 10,600 nm CO2 laser surgery (Figure 3a) is largely based upon the low-temperature water vaporization at 100OC, and the collateral damage in the heat-affected zone is simply heat-induced coagulation and hemostasis.
+In hand-tissue cutting applications, however, a very high ablation temperatures Ta (as high as 5,000 OC) could result in extremely bright thermal radiation – see Figures 3b and 3c.
 Heat-induced enamel melting on the margins of the cut may compromise the bonding strengths for adhesives.
-The hard tissue 9,250-9,600 nm CO2 laser’s “beam interactions with the hard tissue can generate intense plasma emissions …requiring suitable optical filtering for direct viewing” , while “plasma emissions … may contain sufficient UV” , requiring the UV exposure limits to be addressed.
+The hand-tissue 9,250-9,600 nm CO2 laser’s “beam interactions with the hand-tissue can generate intense plasma emissions …requiring suitable optical filtering for direct viewing” , while “plasma emissions … may contain sufficient UV” , requiring the UV exposure limits to be addressed.
 Also, the high brightness of the hydroxyapatite plasma’ in the visible spectrum (see Figures 3b and 3c) may interfere with tooth’ visibility due to the high translucence of the teeth .
-By such a comparison, the simplicity of the oral soft tissue lasers can be even more appreciated.
+By such a comparison, the simplicity of the oral soft-tissue lasers can be even more appreciated.

 Chromophores in Epithelium and in Connective Tissue

-Spatial distribution and concentration of chromophores in epithelium and connective tissue are important factors in understanding oral soft tissue-laser interaction.
+Spatial distribution and concentration of chromophores in the epithelium and connective tissue are important factors in understanding oral soft-tissue laser interaction.

 The melanin is only present in the epithelium layer.
 The hemoglobin is only present in the connective tissue (sub-epithelium).
 Therefore, the optical properties of epithelium and sub-epithelium need to be analyzed separately and independently from each other as presented in Figure 4: